janpstrunn/pass-otp/README.md

 # pass-otp: A modern CLI OTP manager

-`pass-otp` is a simple password manager for OTP passwords written in shell, mean to be used alongside [pass](https://github.com/janpstrunn/pass) which tries to replace the [passwordstore](https://www.passwordstore.org/) keeping its core philosophies.
+`pass-otp` is a simple password manager for OTP passwords written in shell, meant to be used alongside [pass](https://github.com/janpstrunn/pass) which tries to replace the [passwordstore](https://www.passwordstore.org/) keeping its core philosophies.

-It's a CLI tool that tries to make the process of managing one time passwords (OTP) a breeze while keeping yourself secure with good security standards.
+It's a CLI tool that tries to make the process of managing one time passwords (OTP) and recovery keys a breeze while keeping yourself secure with good security standards.

 ## Features